HarperFord/News_Article_Topic_Detection/README.md

 Through Juypter Notebook find and open exemplar.ipynb

-For a detailed breakdown of results please reference report.pdf
+For a breakdown of results please reference report.pdf